Laurel-House/3D-Printer-Info/README.md

 🚨Things to watch for (IMPORTANT)🚨
 ==================================
-In any of these case, cut the power to the printer, IMMEDIATELY!
+In any of these cases, cut the power to the printer, IMMEDIATELY!
 - [ ] Weird noises
 - [ ] Stringy mess of plastic
 - [ ] No more filament on the spool